 - The frequency of the recurring transactions

 - The period over which the recurring payments will be taken

-The card schemes recommend that you use 3D Secure for the initial authorization transaction when setting up the recurring payment.
+- The card schemes require that you use 3D Secure 2 for the initial authorization, when setting up the recurring plan.

-- Use the returned payment token and include it in your authorization request.
+- (Only applicable to tokenized transactions) Use the returned payment token from the initial transaction and include it in your subsequent authorization request.